etkakocak/MQTT-Smart-Security/ReadMe.md

 topic_gas = "YOUR_USERNAME/feeds/gas" # line 24
 ```

-**5- Mobile (optional)**
+**6- Mobile (optional)**
 io.adafruit.com is not only a cloud server, it can also be used as a dashboard.
 So you can only use your computer to view your IoT data.
-However, if you want to receive notifications from the phone and access the dashboard much more easily, you can download a MQTT Dashboard.
+However, if you want to receive notifications from the phone and access the dashboard much more easily, you can download an MQTT Dashboard.
 There are many MQTT Dashboard applications, but this is the application I use as my dashboard:
 [Download Link](https://play.google.com/store/apps/details?id=com.app.vetru.mqttdashboard&hl=en_US)

-**6- Run it**
+**7- Run it**
 After making circuit connections, your devices are now ready to run.
-If you want, you can run it by connecting to the computer via USB, you can plug it into the socket with a charger or run it with a powerbank.
+If you want, you can run it by connecting to the computer via USB, you can plug it into the socket with a charger, or run it with a powerbank.

 ## Putting everything together